 Removing debris quickly and cost effectively is a key issue as communities move to recover from flooding and other disasters

-As Missouri communities work to recover from historic flooding that affected much of the state beginning in late April 2017, they should understand that if their county is declared part of the federal disasters area, FEMA requires strict compliance with its rules to ensure reimbursement of debris removal expenses.
+Any time Missouri communities work to recover from disasters like flooding, tornadoes or severe storms, they should understand that if the county in which they reside is included in a federal disaster declaration, the Federal Emergency Management Agency requires strict compliance with its rules to ensure reimbursement of debris removal expenses.

 Remember these FEMA rules: